mattfelber/addaudio/README.md

 ## When would you use this?

-- Adding background music to home videos
+- Adding background music to videos
 - Adding commentary to gameplay recordings
 - Creating videos with custom soundtracks
-- Adding sound effects to silent clips
 - Replacing poor quality audio with better audio
+- Replacing copyrighted music with royalty free

 ## Prerequisites